FRC7540/ansible-collection-frc/roles/wpilib/README.md

 ## Comparison to the WPILib Installers

-The installation made by this role differes from the WPILib Linux installer in several ways:
+The installation made by this role differs from the WPILib Linux installer in several ways:

 - the mono based installer is not used at all